CCST9086 Scientific and Technological Literacy

 Resources to be used:

-The course will utilize a range of resources, including chapters from textbooks, academic articles, research papers, and case studies, to expose students to diverse perspectives and real-world examples.
+The course will utilize a range of resources, including chapters from textbooks, academic articles, and case studies, to expose students to diverse perspectives and real-world examples.
 Additionally, online learning platforms and multimedia resources will be used to further enhance student engagement and facilitate independent learning.

 Course Co-ordinator and Teacher(s)